 View the list of Philadelphia Amtrak routes below to start planning your trip.
 We recommend using Google Maps with the transit feature to view directions and schedules.
-Amtrak information is integrated with Google Maps, so you can quickly get commute options and commute times for your specific needs.
+You can also view schedules when booking your tickets.
+Note that it is easiest to travel to Philly from cities along the East Coast, in the South or in the Midwest.

 Philadelphia Amtrak Routes